catskull/gizzhead.org/_posts/news/2024-06-10-gizz-europe-residency-2025-announced.md

  - Vilnius, Lithuania (May 29, 30, 31)
  - Athens, Greece (June 4, 5, 6)
  - Plovdiv, Bulgaria (June 8, 9, 10)

+ They also teased new album details! nth-Dimensional Ska maybe?

  Full announcement: